Join us for the second annual food summit at the Wild Center

 Food justice is a strong, fair, inclusive, nutritious food system for everyone.
 The 2018 Food Justice Summit welcomed over 30 speakers, panelists, and presenters.
 There were over 160 participants, including community leaders, elected officials, teachers, organizations, businesses, farmers, and individuals who came together to ask the big question- What does food justice look like and and how do we create a strong food system together?
 The Summit began the process of identifying priority projects, working to strengthen existing initiatives, and aiding collaboration.

-This summit will build upon last year’s investigation of the North Country’s food system, emphasizing action toward our collective vision of a just and sovereign regional food system.
+This year’s summit will build upon last year’s investigation of the North Country’s food system, emphasizing action toward our collective vision of a just and sovereign regional food system.
 The summit will include contributions that instruct advocates, activists, farmers, and consumers on creating long-lasting changes to the food system and reaching out across socioeconomic and cultural differences.
-The organizers take the widest possible definition of action including farming the land, food security efforts, political activism, community organizing, and education.
+Participants will take the widest possible definition of action including farming the land, food security efforts, political activism, community organizing, and education.

-Contributions will highlight the work of food justice advocates working locally and from outside the region.
-In addition to this broad framing, we invite proposals for contributions that:
+Breakout sessions will highlight the work of food justice advocates working locally and from outside the region.
+This year’s sessions will: